hmcts/azure-platform-terraform/README.md

 All things terraform

 ## Pre-commit Installation
 This repository has been configured with pre-commit hooks.
-To install pre-commit hook, see [here](https://github.com/hmcts/pre-commit-hooks#pre-commit-installation)
+To install pre-commit see its [installation guide](https://pre-commit.com/#installation)

 Additional for this repository, additional dependencies:
 - terraform [Installation here](https://learn.hashicorp.com/tutorials/terraform/install-cli)